mental health SCREENING

 The SDQ has been extensively researched with various populations and has been translated into over 40 languages.
 Our 9th grade students will take the child-self report version, but the SDQ was also designed to be administered to parents or teachers in parallel versions, a child self-report version, as developmentally appropriate and/or needed.
 9th grade students will take the questionnaire within the first two weeks of school starting.

 By taking the questionnaire early in the school year, students in need can be offered services early on.
-That way, these students may receive students in a proactive fashion rather than the reactive when the student shows obvious difficulties in the school environment, such as poor attendance and grades.
-Please see image below for flowchart indicating available services to students and manner in which these students will be offered.
+That way, these students may receive services in a proactive fashion rather than the reactive when the student shows obvious difficulties in the school environment, such as poor attendance and grades.
+Please see image below for flowchart indicating available services to students and manner in which these services will be offered.
 To view the actual SDQ questionnaire in various languages, please visit this link.
 For additional information, please contact Mrs. Mindi Ritchie at 973-2003, or email@example.com